Equity financing, by definition, is when a small business owner raises money from outside investors.

-If you found yourself answering “no” to questions 2 and 3, a traditional term loan might be the best option for you.
-Instead of giving up a piece of your equity in order to buy inventory or expand your business, you would more than likely find a greater benefit in using debt financing over equity investment.
+If you found yourself answering “no” to any of these questions, a term loan might be better for you than equity financing.
+Instead of giving up a piece of your equity to buy inventory or expand your business, you would more than likely find a more significant benefit in using debt financing over equity investment.

 Raising capital for small business can come in many shapes and sizes.
 What works for one company may not work for another, which is why there is both debt and equity financing.

 Regardless of your business’s unique qualifications, there are plenty of financing options available if you decide to go that route.